puavo-org/puavo-os/parts/conf/README.md

 ## Usage

-    puavo-conf-mkdb         # create and populate a database puavo-conf              # list all keys and values puavo-conf key          # print the value of a key puavo-conf -b key       # print the value of a key, fail if it isn't bool
+    puavo-conf-init         # create and populate a database puavo-conf              # list all keys and values puavo-conf key          # print the value of a key puavo-conf -b key       # print the value of a key, fail if it isn't bool